canmom/canmom.github.io/_posts/crit/baru/2022-03-14-tyrant-9-brains.md

 It sounds like a stimulant similar to amphetamines, though I'm not sure of any stimulants that come from the body of crushed ants.
 There are [news](https://www.thenationalnews.com/uae/youth-smoking-ants-to-get-high-1.228542) [reports](https://gulfnews.com/general/teens-smoke-crushed-ants-to-get-high-1.1466609) about teenagers crushing ants to get high, often migrant labourers, in the United Arab Emirates, written with stern warnings about the risks of formic acid.

 However, I am advised by fellow readers that it is possible to get phosphorus from ants, and this can be used in the synthesis of meth.
 But it might also just be 'a mixture of ant venom and formic acid'.

+Regardless, this is definitely a striking introduction to the view of drugs in Falcrest.
+The drugs are taken to compete harder and get ahead, in pursuit of the esteem of a savant and polymath...

 ### Drugs for use in conditioning and torture: the 'dream-hammer'